Tornado intensity: History of tornado intensity measurements

+On May 28, 2019, storm chaser and meteorologist Reed Timmer, alongside Team Dominator, launched a custom-built meteorological probe attached to a rocket into the violent Linwood EF4 tornado, in eastern Kansas.
+The research probe was launched from their Dominator 3 Storm Research Vehicle south of Lawrence, into the mesocyclone of the parent tornadic supercell, and reached a maximum height of 11914 m above sea level into the troposphere before plummeting back down within the city of Leavenworth.
+During its 30-minute pseudo-Lagrangian flight inside the tornadic circulation, the rocket probe recorded 85.1 m/s instantaneous winds and a maximum barometric pressure drop of -113.5 hPa.
+The tornado was ultimately rated low-end EF4 with estimated winds of 170 mph by the National Weather Service, contradictory to Team Dominator's findings of 85.1 m/s winds.
+Reed Timmer and his crew were the first ever storm chasing research team to use the method of rocket probes to measure tornado intensity.

 Typical intensity

 In the U.S., F0 and F1 (T0 through T3) tornadoes account for 80% of all tornadoes.
 The rate of occurrence drops off quickly with increasing strength—violent tornadoes (F4/T8 or stronger), account for less than one percent of all tornado reports.
 Worldwide, strong tornadoes account for an even smaller percentage of total tornadoes.
 Violent tornadoes are extremely rare outside of the United States and Canada.

 F5 and EF5 tornadoes are rare.
 In the United States, they typically only occur once every few years, and account for approximately 0.1 percent of confirmed tornadoes.
 An F5 tornado was reported in Elie, Manitoba in Canada on June 22, 2007.
 Before that, the last confirmed F5 was the 1999 Bridge Creek–Moore tornado, which killed 36 people on May 3, 1999.
 Ten EF5 tornadoes have occurred in the United States, in Greensburg, Kansas on May 4, 2007, Parkersburg, Iowa on May 25, 2008, Philadelphia, Mississippi, Hackleburg, Alabama, Smithville, Mississippi, and Rainsville, Alabama (four separate tornadoes) on April 27, 2011, Joplin, Missouri on May 22, 2011, El Reno, Oklahoma on May 24, 2011, Moore, Oklahoma on May 20, 2013, and Enderlin, North Dakota on June 20, 2025.